 Physical fatigue: Feeling low in energy, your body may feel heavy and you may feel like you have lost a lot of strength.
 Even small tasks, like walking to the bathroom, might take up a lot of energy.

 Spending time in hospital or being ill at home with COVID-19 can cause your muscles to become weaker.
 It's important to remember that returning to physical activity and exercise must be done gradually.
-See Returning to physical activity and exercise after COVID-19 .
+Get some advice on returning to physical activity and exercise after COVID-19 .

 Fatigue is a common symptom experienced by those with COVID-19 infection.
 While you are recovering, it can continue for weeks to months after the infection has cleared.
 Learn more about long COVID.